The Perpetuity of the Sabbath

 According to Dr. Ethelbert Bullinger’s Figures of Speech Used in The Bible: “The [hyperbole] is so called because the expression adds to the sense so much that it exaggerates it, and enlarges or diminishes it more than is really meant in fact.
 Or, when more is said than is meant to be literally understood, in order to heighten the sense.”

-As the verses that Dr. Fruchtenbaum cited show, the bible contains several examples where olam is used hyperbolically.
+As the verses that Dr. Fruchtenbaum cited show, the Bible contains several examples where olam is used hyperbolically.
 For instance, in 1 Samuel 27:12 when Achish says of David “he shall be my servant forever” Achish is clearly using the word forever in a hyperbolic sense.
-In this verse, the individual word olam still means forever but because David is not immortal, we must grant that Achish is employing olam in a figurative sense and only means to convey that David will be his servant for the rest of his life.
-Therefore, the sentence’s proposition (i.e. its meaning) would only reflect what the figure of speech means to convey.
+In this verse, the individual word olam still means forever but because David is not immortal, we must grant that Achish is employing olam in a figurative sense and really means to convey that David will be his servant for the rest of his life.
+Therefore, the sentence’s proposition (i.e. it’s meaning) would only reflect what the figure of speech means to convey.
 In categorical form, 1 Samuel 27:12(b) conveys the following proposition:

 All-men-named-Achish-in-1-Samuel-27:12 ARE men-who think-that-David-will-be-their-servant-for-the-rest-of-his-life.